 The Secretariat conducted the requested stocktaking exercise and feasibility study, which was submitted to the Governing Council at its 95th session (Rome, 18-20 May 2016) and is available at this link.
 The feasibility study indicated that, although other existing international instruments and policy documents contained important policy guidance on investments in agricultural land, UNIDROIT could use its private law expertise to build upon such instruments and documents and prepare, in collaboration with the Rome-based agricultural development agencies of the United Nations system and other institutions, valuable legal guidance for farmers, investors, governments, and other stakeholders.
 As agricultural land investment contracts are complex and deal with various areas of law, the added benefit and impact of detailed yet concise legal guidance on this subject matter could be significant.
 The feasibility study discussed this in detail and identified legal issues that could be considered for coverage in the possible guidance document.

-The Working Group on agricultural land investment contracts has thus far met twice.
+The Working Group on agricultural land investment contracts has thus far met four times.
 Summaries and documentation for each of the meetings are included below.
-The Working Group’s next meeting is to be held in Rome on 25-27 April 2018.

 The Working Group's first meeting took place at UNIDROIT’s seat in Rome on 3-5 May 2017, with the objective of receiving expert input to better define the contours of the work, in particular with respect to the possible scope of the instrument, thereby allowing both for the organisation of future work and for consultations with a broader group of experts and stakeholders.
 In particular, the Working Group discussed, inter alia, the following: